observation/euring/README.md

 ## Data definition

-EURING uses a record-based format: each record contains a fixed sequence of fields.
-The manuals define official field names (with spaces/hyphens), which we preserve for display.
-For programmatic use, each field also has a stable ASCII snake_case `key`.

-EURING vocabulary (as used in the manuals):
+EURING vocabulary (as per the manuals):

 - Record: one encounter record.
 - Field: a single data element within a record.
 - Field name: the official EURING name for a field.
+- Type: the data type assigned to a field (Alphabetic, Alphanumeric, Integer, Numeric, Text).
 - Code: the coded value stored in a field.
 - Code table: the reference table that maps codes to descriptions.
 - Column: fixed-width position in EURING2000 records.

+EURING uses a record-based format: each record contains a fixed sequence of fields.
+The manuals define official field names (with spaces/hyphens), which we preserve for display.

+This package introduses a signed numeric type (NumericSigned) for the EURING2020 field Latitude and Longitue.
+NumericSigned behaves like Numeric, but allows a leading minus sign and explicitly disallows -0.
+NumericSigned is a small, intentional clarification of the generic numeric types.
+The manuals clearly permit negative Latitude and Longitude in EURING2020, but the generic Numeric definition does not describe signed numbers.
+Making this explicit in the code helps prevent invalid values while staying faithful to the manuals and real-world usage.
+If a future revision of the specification formally defines signed numeric fields, this implementation can align with it without breaking compatibility.

 ### Field keys

+For programmatic use, each field also has a stable ASCII [snake_case](https://en.wikipedia.org/wiki/Snake_case) `key`.

-The EURING manuals define field names with spaces, hyphens, and mixed casing.
-To make the decoded output easy to use in Python/JSON/R and other tools, we also expose a normalized ASCII snake_case `key` for each field.
-These keys are an implementation convenience and are not part of the EURING specification.
+The EURING manuals use field names that may include spaces, hyphens, and mixed case.
+In many programming environments these are awkward to work with (for example when used as object attributes, column names, or identifiers in code).
+To make decoded output easier to use in Python, JSON, R, and similar tools, the library exposes a normalized ASCII snake_case `key` for every field.

+These keys are provided as a practical convenience for developers.
+They are not part of the formal EURING specification, and consuming systems are free to map them to their own conventions where needed.

 ## EURING Reference Data